Last updated on November 30, 2023

 The thing you need to notice is each card's type line between the illustration and text box.
 Both the Grave and Temple read “Land” as their card type while the Swamp specifies “Basic Land”.
 Following that, the Grave and Swamp share a similarity as they both list their card subtypes (in this case their basic land types) afterwards—”Island Swamp” and “Swamp” respectively—while the Temple has no further text as it’s a nonbasic dual with no basic land types to speak of.

 Because of their basic-land-type appraisal, while they can't be fetched by cards like Fabled Passage, shock lands can be grabbed by Farseek as well as any other fetch card that specifies land type but not “basic”.
-This can be incredibly useful in dual-colored (or tri-colored, or more!) decks as you don't have to choose which one mana source you need more, you get two!
-No need to be stingy when you can have the best of both worlds.
+This can be incredibly useful in finding you two colors in one land search.

 Untapped Potential

 We also already touched on how shock lands can enter the battlefield untapped for the measly price of taking a Shock to the face—kind of.
-While this isn't totally unique among dual lands—think checklands like Drowned Catacomb, to keep the Dimir theme going, that could enter untapped as soon as turn three—shock lands are currently the only duals in Standard that provide this opportunity.
+While this isn't totally unique among dual lands—think check lands like Drowned Catacomb, to keep the Dimir theme going, that could enter untapped as soon as turn three.

 And while you might be hesitant to pay two life for an untapped land, it could give you an important head start and help you get ahead of the curve.
-Imagine getting a Daybreak Chimera out on turn three on top of a Healer's Hawk and Daxos, Blessed by the Sun while your opponent is stuck on two basics and a still-tapped dual.
+Imagine getting a Bloodtithe Harvester out on turn two while your opponent is stuck on one basic and a still-tapped dual.

 Don't forget that your life total is a resource that can be spent just like mana, so don't be too stingy with it.
 Obviously don't go spending two life for untapped shock lands every turn, though.
 Unless you've got a wicked lifegain synergy going on.
 Who am I to tell you what to do with your deck, really, anyway?